iukadike/blog/_posts/2023-09-10-format-string-attack.md

 <summary>Code explanation</summary>
 <div markdown="1">

-I write out the addresses I would be needing for easy reference.
+I write out the addresses I will need for easy reference.
 I also map out the shellcode address to the return addresses where they will be stored.
-Remember our machine is little endian.
+Remember, our machine is little endian.

 ```python
 # return address    = 0x00007fffffffe0d8